MaybeKrom/MaybeKrom/README.md

 - 👋 Hi, I’m Abdulkarim a Computer Science student
-- 👀 I’m interested in Cybersecurity, Cloud and Networks
+- 👀 I’m interested in Network and Cybersecurity
 - 📫 How to reach me X(Twitter): @matsokasama
 - ⚡ Fun fact: i hate coding and prgramming that's why i choosed Cybersecurity as career XD